feyyd/portfolio/_posts/2018-09-11-Chess-Overlay.markdown

 ![Attack Lines](../assets/portfolio-images/3-overlay-attack-lines.png)

 Attack lines are drawn for the selected sides and selected pieces.
-In the image above, black has only knights selected and white has pawns and king selected.
+In the image above, black has only knights selected, and white has pawns and king selected.

 Attack Numbers-